May 2016

 Activities in the LSST DESC Theory & Joint Probes Working Group

 Last fall the Dark Energy Science Collaboration (DESC) wrote a Science Roadmap (SRM) detailing the key projects and deliverables required to have the DESC analysis pipeline in place to undertake a cosmology analysis of LSST year 1 data.
 I will provide an overview and user guide to the SRM to make this document more accessible.
-I will then give a broad introduction to the different lines of research developed in the Theory and Joint Probes working group within DESC, and highlight near term projects which aim to optimize the constraining power of systematics limited analyses.

 Feb.
 23, Tuesday